Deaconess: Decline of the diaconate including women

 After the 4th century the role of women as deacons changed somewhat in the West.
 It appeared that the amount of involvement with the community and the focus on individual spirituality did not allow any deacon who was a woman to define her own office.
 During the rule of Constantine, as Christianity became more institutionalized, leadership roles for women decreased.
 It was during the fifth and sixth centuries in the western part of the Roman Empire that the role of deaconesses became less favorable.
 The councils of Orange in 441 and Orléans in 533 directly targeted the role of the deaconesses, forbidding their ordination.
 By at least the 9th or 10th century, nuns were the only women ordained as deacons.
 Evidence of diaconal ordination of women in the West is less conclusive from the 9th to the early 12th centuries than for previous eras, although it does exist and certain ceremonials were retained in liturgy books to modern times.

 In Constantinople and Jerusalem, there is enough of a historical record to indicate that the diaconate including women continued to exist as an ordained order for most if not all of this period.
 In the Byzantine Church, the decline of the diaconate which included women began sometime during the iconoclastic period with the vanishing of the ordained order for women in the twelfth century.
 It is probable the decline started in the late seventh century with the introduction into the Byzantine Church of severe liturgical restrictions on menstruating women.
 By the eleventh century, the Byzantine Church had developed a theology of ritual impurity associated with menstruation and childbirth.
 Dionysius of Alexandria and his later successor, Timothy, had similar restriction on women receiving the Eucharist or entering the church during menses.
 Thus, "the impurity of their menstrual periods dictated their separation from the divine and holy sanctuary."
 By the end of the medieval period the role of the deacons decreased into mere preparation for priesthood, with only liturgical roles.
-In the 12th and 13th century, deaconesses had mainly disappeared in the European Christian church and, by the 11th century, were diminishing in the Eastern Mediterranean Christian churches.
+In the 12th and 13th century, deaconesses had mainly disappeared in the Western Christian church and, by the 11th century, were diminishing in the Eastern Orthodox Christian churches.
 Even so, there is substantial evidence of their existence throughout the history of Eastern Churches.

+Eastern Church Continuation

+Eastern Orthodox

+The Holy Synod of the Orthodox Church of Greece restored the female monastic order of "deaconess" in 2004.

+On 16 November 2016, the Holy Synod of Greek Orthodox Church of Alexandria restored the female subdiaconate.
+On 3 May 2024, the Orthodox Patriarchate of Alexandria and all of Africa ordained in Zimbabwe the first deaconess of any patriarchate in the global Eastern Orthodox Church.

+The Russian Orthodox Church had a female monastic subdiaconate into the 20th century.